 Input from student representatives was also solicited to inform the creation of a design for the Presidential Courtyard.
-This residential space was one of four priority areas identified by both Committees as key site improvement projects to be undertaken by the University as an initial application of the campus landscape vision guidelines and site standards.
-These four projects, as all future projects on the campus, will be subject to review by the newly-formed Campus Planning and Design Committee.
-The Committee will serve to ensure adherence to the 2011 Long Range Master Plan as well as the Campus Landscape Vision and Site Standards.
+This residential space was one of four priority areas identified by both committees as key site improvement projects to be undertaken by the university as an initial application of the campus landscape vision guidelines and site standards.
+These four projects, like all future projects on the campus, will be subject to review by the newly formed Campus Planning and Design Committee.
+The committee will serve to ensure adherence to the 2011 Long Range Master Plan as well as the Campus Landscape Vision and Site Standards.